AmiiThinks/AlphaEx/README.md

 After that, it will periodically check whether there is any submitted job finishes.
 And if there is any, the submitter will submit same number of new jobs as the finished ones until all 10 jobs are submitted.

-### Experiment Results
-User needs to manually copy results from
+After all jobs are submitted, copy experiment results from a cluster to the server when the cluster finishes all jobs.

 ### Tips
-Since the server always needs keep running a program to monitor job status and submit new jobs.
+Since the server needs to  keep running a program to monitor job status and submit new jobs.
-It may not be a good idea to use user's own laptop as the server because the laptop might not always have the internet connection.
+It may not be a good idea to use user's own laptop as the server because the laptop might not always have internet connection.
 My suggestion is to use one cluster as the server and use program like screen to make sure the monitor program runs in the background even if the user logout from the server.